a-ads/blog/content/blog/2018-10-04-bug-bounty-program.md

 \- 2017-11-05 Ankit Bharathan reported a low-impact XSS issue in ad preview page and earned a reward of ~$50.

 \- 2017-07-04 Jens Mueller (@jensvoid) responsibly reported a CORS misconfiguration vulnerability and earned a reward of ~$240.

+## Other known issues

+\- We send plaintext passwords to our users via email

+\- Most of the information about our publishers' sites and advertisers' campaigns is public, including traffic and financial stats [is public](a-ads.com/privacy_policy).